Muddz/StyleableToast/README.md

 ## Update version: 2.0.0  **IMPORTANT** |  18 December 2017

 !!
 READ THE CHANGES FROM `1.0.9` TO `2.0.0` BEFORE UPDATING
-- Support for RTL phones
+- replaced setAlpha() with setSolidBackground()
+- replaced setStrokeWidth() and setStrokeColor() with setStroke(width,color)
+- Removed getToast() and build()
+- Removed 4 lines text limit
 - added setIconLeft() & setIconRight()
 - added setTextSize()
 - added new custom styles.xml attribute.
 See below!
 - added new makeText() constructor without length
-- replaced setAlpha() with setSolidBackground()
-- replaced setStrokeWidth() and setStrokeColor() with setStroke(width,color)
-- Removed getToast() and build()
-- Removed 4 lines text limit
 - Adjusted the default paddings and values for the toast
-- Updated depedencies
 - Over all refactoring

 ## Cases: